rpavlik/cura-rep2x/README.md

 my Replicator 2X, in conjunction with
 <https://github.com/rpavlik/Rep2x-GCodeSnippets-PrusaSlicer>

-However, you're welcome to use and contribute to these.
+However, you're welcome to use and adapt these.
 Additionally, you might like the start/end GCODE from that repo, which should just need some minor adaptations to use in Cura.

+This is worthwhile work but I have no capacity to maintain it in any sense.

+**This repo is unmaintained.**

 ## About